niguezrandomityengine/guide/guide.md

    **Example 2: Using multple sequence to generate 3 digit random number from 0 to 999.**

-   Application may include generating random number to randomly select validators in Proof of Stake network
+   This type of random number generation can be used to randomly select validators in Proof of Stake (PoS) network.

    ```
    pragma solidity ^0.5.0;